One year before your retirement date

 Your Vodafone pension may not be the only savings you have for your retirement.
 Read more about other savings, and your State Pension entitlement in Your DB pension.

-If you wish to retire before Normal Retirement Age (65) the amount of annual pension you get will be less because you will be paid for longer.
+You may take early retirement at any time from age 55 (57 from 6 April 2028).
+If you wish to retire before Normal Retirement Age the amount of annual pension you get will be less because you will be paid for longer.
 There are some exceptions: for example if you were paying into the Scheme before 1 April 2007, any benefits earned before that date are payable at age 60.
 See the Scheme Booklet for more information.

 You will need Vodafone’s consent to continue working whilst also taking your benefits from the Scheme.
 You cannot continue to build up benefits in the Scheme once your pension starts to be paid (unless you are taking benefits earned before 1 April 2007).
 See the Scheme Booklet for more information.